 BJS is conducting the SLEPS pretest with a small sample of LEAs before conducting a larger, national data collection.
 The pretest provides the opportunity for BJS to refine the surveys and data collection approach based on (1) feedback gathered from LEAs; (2) feedback gathered from SROs; and (3) the overall data collection experiences before implementing with a nationally representative sample of LEAs.

 LEMAS is the only survey of law enforcement agencies that gathers nationally representative information about agencies on key factors like personnel, policies, and agency activities.
 LEMAS data are widely used by researchers, policy makers and law enforcement agencies to understand law enforcement at local, county, state and national levels.

 The LEMAS core collects important information on personnel, expenditures and pay, operations, equipment, computers and information systems, and policies and procedures.
 This information is used to create national estimates for all law enforcement agencies in the U.S. The LEMAS supplements will collect in-depth information on a specific topical area.
 The first supplement focuses on body-worn camera usage.

 The LEMAS is moving to a new core + topical supplement model.
 Topical supplements will cover emerging issues in law enforcement and will change over time.
-You have just completed the first LEMAS topical supplement which covered body-worn camera usage.
-You may also be invited to participate in the 2016 LEMAS core this fall.
-In 2017, you may be invited to participate in the 2017 Body-Worn Camera Supplement as we will be using this survey to assess changes in attitudes towards and usage of BWCs over time.
+You may have participated in the first LEMAS topical supplement which covered body-worn camera usage.
+You may have also been invited to participate in the 2016 LEMAS core.
+BJS is currently working on revising the LEMAS for 2020 and may administer a different LEMAS supplement (TBD) in 2021.

 Do I need to complete the LEMAS if I recently completed a different LEMAS survey?